The State of Student Loan Debt (2021)

 There are currently four types of student loans issued by the federal government:

-Here are a few important data points about each type of loan according to the Department of Education:
+Here are a few important data points about each type of loan based on data released by the Department of Education:

 Average Private Student Loan Debt & Statistics